msnraju/control-add-in-samples/readme.md

-# Why to use create Control Add-ins - Overview with a simple Example
+# Why to use Control Add-ins (Overview with a simple Example)

-## About Control Add-ins

 Control Add-in is a special type of object in Business Central to create user controls.
 In other words Control Add-in is a web component developed using JavaScript, HTML, CSS that can interact with Business Central.
 You need Control Add-in (Custom User Control) when you do not have such control available in standard Business Central page controls.
 Also you need Control Add-in when you want to simplify User Interface for your Business Central User.